Fixing America In 500 Words Or

 JESUS?

-Having had the misfortune of enduring far too many conservative Christian sermons, what was most
+Having had the severe misfortune of enduring one too many conservative Christian sermons (one is one too many), what remains most

-striking was how little they focused on what Jesus actually said.
+striking is how little they agree with what Jesus actually said.
 Instead,

-they tend to focus on what Paul ¹ or some Old Testament author said.
+they tended to focus on what Paul ¹ or an Old Testament author wrote.
 I cannot

-recall a single sermon in a conservative church that centered on the actual words of Jesus.
+recall a single sermon in a conservative church centering on the words and deeds of Jesus.

-According to the New Testament, Jesus said: "Therefore, whatever you want people to do to
+According to the Bible, Jesus said: "Therefore, whatever you want people to do to

 you, do also to them, for this is the law and the prophets." ² The word "therefore"

-indicates that this is an important, conclusive statement and the phrase, “for this is the law
+indicates this is an important, conclusive statement and, “for this is the law

-and the prophets" meant similar in Jesus' society, as if a Greek teacher had said, "this is
+and the prophets" meant similar in the society of Jesus, as if a Greek philosopher stated, "this is

 the sum of all wisdom".

-In other words, not only is this an important and conclusive statement made by Jesus but also,
+Not only is this an important and conclusive statement made by Jesus but, it arguably remains the most all-encompassing moral statement in human

 Jesus.
-As the New Testament very clearly says, "blessed are those who do his
+As the New Testament clearly says, "blessed are those who do his

-commandments" ³ and, as Jesus very clearly taught in his extremely pacifistic, so-called
+as Jesus very clearly taught in his pacifistic, so-called

 "sermon on the mount", a wise person is someone who hears and practices what Jesus actually

-By definition, if someone does not focus on loving our neighbor as ourself and make this idea
+By definition, if someone doesn't focus on loving our neighbor as our self, making this idea

-central to their core beliefs and agenda, then they are by default, not a follower of Jesus,
+central to their core beliefs and agenda, then they are not a follower of Jesus,

-regardless of what they promote or practice.
-Likewise, by definition, a follower of
+regardless of what they claim or call themselves.
+Likewise by definition, a follower of

 someone minimizes and ignores what the leader did not address.

-Does the New Testament promote capitalism and free enterprise, rather than sharing material
+Does the New Testament promote capitalism and free enterprise, or sharing material

 wealth and giving our excess to the poor?
-Did Jesus center on an anti-abortion
+Did Jesus spotlight or even mention the unborn, or

-woman at the well “illegal” and build a wall to prevent her from feeding her family?
+woman at the well “illegal” and advocate building a wall to prevent her from feeding her family?
 Did

 Jesus have a “family-focus” agenda that failed to focus on the health and welfare of the family?

-ourselves?
-Jesus said, “This is my commandment, that you love one another...”
+Jesus said, “This is my command, that you love one another...”

-Do they center on this singular command?
+Do conservative Christians make this singular command the foundation and heart of their message?
 Do they put their swords away, turn

-the other cheek and promote peace, as Jesus taught?
-6 Are they focused on helping the sick of our society, as Jesus taught by
+the other cheek and promote peace and goodwill like Jesus says?
+7 Are they focused on helping the sick, poor and least among us as Jesus taught by

 example?
-Do they center on helping the sick and poor, as Jesus taught
+Do they advocate for our government to collectively help the sick and poor, like Jesus taught

 Do conservative Christians really follow Jesus?
 You decide.